Climate and Average Weather Year Round in Cumberland Maryland, United States

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Cumberland varies throughout the year.

-The wetter season lasts 4.7 months, from March 30 to August 21, with a greater than 30% chance of a given day being a wet day.
-The chance of a wet day peaks at 40% on June 16.
+The wetter season lasts 4.7 months, from March 31 to August 22, with a greater than 30% chance of a given day being a wet day.
+The month with the most wet days in Cumberland is June, with an average of 11.5 days with at least 0.04 inches of precipitation.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
-Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 40% on June 16.
+The month with the most days of rain alone in Cumberland is June, with an average of 11.5 days.
+Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 40% on June 17.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Cumberland experiences significant seasonal variation in monthly rainfall.

 Rain falls throughout the year in Cumberland.
-The most rain falls during the 31 days centered around May 18, with an average total accumulation of 3.4 inches.
+The month with the most rain in Cumberland is May, with an average rainfall of 3.4 inches.

-The least rain falls around January 24, with an average total accumulation of 1.3 inches.
+The month with the least rain in Cumberland is January, with an average rainfall of 1.3 inches.

 As with rainfall, we consider the snowfall accumulated over a sliding 31-day period centered around each day of the year.
-Cumberland experiences some seasonal variation in monthly liquid-equivalent snowfall.
+Cumberland experiences significant seasonal variation in monthly snowfall.

-The snowy period of the year lasts for 4.6 months, from November 13 to March 31, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
-The most snow falls during the 31 days centered around February 6, with an average total liquid-equivalent accumulation of 0.8 inches.
+The snowy period of the year lasts for 4.6 months, from November 14 to April 1, with a sliding 31-day snowfall of at least 1.0 inches.
+The month with the most snow in Cumberland is February, with an average snowfall of 7.5 inches.

-The snowless period of the year lasts for 7.4 months, from March 31 to November 13.
-The least snow falls around July 16, with an average total liquid-equivalent accumulation of 0.0 inches.
+The snowless period of the year lasts for 7.4 months, from April 1 to November 14.
+The least snow falls around July 17, with an average total accumulation of 0.0 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.